CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 `ifdown` with the `--use-current-config` option to force `ifdown` to check the current `/etc/network/interfaces` file to find the interface.
-This can solve issues where the `ifup` command issues for that interface wasare interrupted before it updateds the state database.
+This can solve issues where the `ifup` command issues for that interface was interrupted before it updated the state database.
 For example:

     cumulus@switch:~$ sudo ifdown br0
     error: cannot find interfaces: br0 (interface was probably never up ?)